WHAT IS HOSPITAL FRAUD?

 Inpatient fraud is sometimes discussed as a separate category of medical fraud.
 The unique aspects of treatment in a hospital environment, and particularly emergency room—high patient load, fast turnover, wide-ranging diagnostic testing—can create abundant opportunities for dishonest providers to commit medical fraud.

-One key area where hospital inpatient fraud is often found is the area of “medical necessity” decisions, or lack thereof.
+One key area where hospital inpatient fraud is often found is in the area of “medical necessity” decisions, or lack thereof.
 This begins with the hospital’s decision to admit the patient.
 If a hospital elects to admit a patient without determining whether admission is necessary, the hospital may be subject to a claim of hospital billing fraud.

 Hospitals may also commit inpatient fraud through the misuse of patient transfers.
-The use of improper coding procedures in patient transfers is a common area of fraud.
+The use of improper coding procedures during patient transfers is a common area of fraud.
 Transferring a patient with intentionally improper coding allows a hospital to receive a per diem transfer payment.
 This is a violation of the False Claims Act.
 Another example is inappropriately transferring patients between a host hospital and a hospital-within-a-hospital.